 Paddle length is a personal thing but from our experience the measurements above work best for MOST people.
 If unsure, start out longer, as you can always shorten your paddle (but never lengthen it once you cut it).
 A longer shaft puts less strain on your back (but may aggravate shoulder injuries).
 Most people start out spending more time on flat-water, where a longer paddle works best.
 And because we specialize in flat-water stand up paddleboards, we recommend the total length to be 8″-10″ above your height.
 As a general rule of thumb, place the paddle on the ground and raise your arm straight overhead (but not overextended), the handle grip should be around your wrist or your palm.

-Lakeshore Paddleboard Company guarantees that our products are free of any defects or damage caused by workmanship or materials, for the duration of 180 days after the purchase date.
+Lakeshore Paddleboard Company guarantees that our products are free of any defects or damage caused by workmanship or materials, for the duration of one year after the purchase date.
 This warranty covers only Lakeshore product purchased by an authorized Lakeshore Dealer and applies only to the original purchaser and may not be transferred.
 Proof of purchase in the form of the original receipt is required and must be presented at the time of the warranty claim.

-This warranty commitment does not cover any other claim conditions such as normal wear & tear; exposure to extreme temperatures or excessive direct sun light; impact with any material or object; collisions, abuse, misuse or accidental damage; transport, loading, unloading, dropping, out of water handling or similar; nature such as earthquakes, fires, etc.; alterations, modifications, or repairs; improper storage; incorrect set-up; use in commercial, rental, or teaching environments; or any other irresponsible use.
+This warranty commitment does not cover any other claim conditions such as normal wear & tear; exposure to extreme temperatures or excessive direct sun light; impact with any material or object; collisions, abuse, misuse or accidental damage; transport, loading, unloading, dropping, out of water handling or similar; nature such as earthquakes, fires, etc.; alterations, modifications, used, or repairs; improper storage; incorrect set-up; use in commercial, rental, or teaching environments; or any other irresponsible use.
 Cosmetic flaws do not affect the functionality and performance of the product and are not applicable to the warranty.